vitessio/website/content/en/docs/contributing/github-workflow.md

 *  close the GitHub issue (if it wasn't automatically closed)
 *  delete your local topic branch (`git branch -d new-feature`)

+## Submitting Issues

+If you have a significant change to add, you need to [create an issue](https://github.com/vitessio/vitess/issues) prior to creating a Pull Request.
+This issue should be used to explain what you're planning to work on, to track progress, and design decisions.

+Or if you'd like to report a bug you've found within Vitess you can also create an issue.